Table of Contents

 While cortisol is essential for maintaining homeostasis, chronically elevated levels can lead to significant health issues.
 In this article, we’ll explore what high cortisol levels are, how they occur, their impact on well-being, symptoms to watch for, and effective natural remedies and exercises to manage cortisol levels.

 High cortisol levels, or hypercortisolism, occur when the body produces excessive amounts of cortisol.
 This can happen for various reasons, including chronic stress, certain medical conditions (like Cushing’s syndrome), or the use of corticosteroid medications.
 While cortisol is vital for survival—helping the body respond to stress and inflammation—prolonged elevation can be detrimental.
+When stress is constant, the body can be in a prolonged state of high cortisol production.
+Furthermore, when stress is constant, the body can be in a prolonged state of high cortisol production.

 High Cortisol Levels Causes